We are glad you are considering FLBC! We are committed to help you every step of the way through the admissions process.

 A student must complete the following application process to be considered for admission to the Free Lutheran Bible College.

 Applications will be considered when all the necessary paperwork has been received.
-Once your file is complete and reviewed by the FLBC Admissions Team and the FLBC Dean, you will be notified by mail if you have been accepted.
+Once your file is complete and reviewed by the FLBC Admissions Team and the FLBC Dean, you will be notified whether or not you have been accepted.

 International Application Procedure